BBVA/hancock-doc/docs/guide/wallet-hub/README.md

 # Hancock Wallet hub

-This microservice belonging to Hancock's ecosystem, allows you to send transactions to DLT and to sign the transactions with the help of a sign provider service previously configured.
+This microservice belonging to Hancock's ecosystem, allows you to send transactions to a DLT and to sign the transactions with the help of a sign provider service previously configured.

 ## Motivation